 - Do you have a final salary (also known as 'defined benefit') pension, which guarantees a lifelong retirement income?
 If so, you’re probably better off not switching.
 If you aren’t sure, check with a suitably qualified financial adviser.
 To transfer a final salary pension worth £30,000 or more, you and your adviser will need to complete this financial advice declaration form.

 Remember that if you do decide to transfer, selling your investments first means you’ll be out of the market and could lose out on potential gains.
 You can transfer investments to an AJ Bell Youinvest SIPP without selling them first.

 How do I track down ‘lost pensions’

-If you have lost track of a pension the Government’s free Pension Tracing Service may be able to help you.
-Visit www.gov.uk/find-lost-pension or call 0345 6002 537 for more details.
+Not sure how to find an old pension?
+The government’s free Pension Tracing Service may be able to help.
+Visit www.gov.uk/find-lost-pension or call 0345 6002 537 for more information.